Destructionuser82/customOpModes/README.md

 # customOpModes
-use K9TeleOp or K9TankDrive
+use K9TeleOp or K9TankDrive\n
-customOpModes/uselessOps is filled with useless classes
+uselessOps is filled with example op modes